WWOOF vs HelpX

 Find work for accommodation and meals.

 No, this article is not about noisy dogs.
-It is actually about two ways you can volunteer 4-6 hours of work a day in exchange for accommodation, food and a cultural exchange.
-WWOOF is a international non-profit organisation that has been a popular work for accommodation choice since the 1970s.
+It is actually about two ways you can volunteer 4-6 hours of work a day in exchange for accommodation, food and cultural exchange.
+WWOOF is an international non-profit organisation that has been a popular work for accommodation choice since the 1970s.
 HelpX started in 2001, connecting hosts and volunteers for different types of work for accommodation jobs.

 Both are well-established in New Zealand, as it is a popular backpacking country with many farming and work for accommodation opportunities.

-What are WWOOf and HelpX?
+What are WWOOF and HelpX?

-This article will outline what the two organisations do, how they work, and round up with a simple conclusion.
+This article will outline what the two organisations do, how they work and round up with a simple conclusion.

 - What is WWOOFing?

-- Find out what is WWOOF NZ.
+- Find out what is WWOOF NZ

-- Get information on HelpX.
+- Get information on HelpX

 - Which company is for you?

-WWOOF stands for the World Wide Opportunities on Organic Farms organisation that connects volunteers with hosts so they are able to work for accommodation, food and a cultural experience.
+WWOOF stands for the World Wide Opportunities on Organic Farms organisation that connects volunteers with hosts so they are able to work for accommodation, food and cultural experience.
 In exchange, the hosts get someone to help with one-off projects and seasonal work on their farm.
 Today, “WWOOFing” is a general term used for the act of working for meals and accommodation on a farm.

 HelpX is the same concept but includes homestays, ranches, lodges, B&Bs, backpacker hostels and sailing boats.